mtarnovan/romanianvalidators/README.md

 ## Installation

-In your Gemfile:
+### In a Rails 3 app, as a gem

+First include it in your Gemfile.

+    $ cat Gemfile
+    ...
     gem 'romanianvalidations'
+    ...

+Next install it with Bundler.

+    $ bundle install

 ## Usage